marcellovetro/printer_service/README.md

 	npm install -g node-gyp
 	#Printer require python and other visual studio things
-	#In windows 10 install from powershell and not from normal cmd
+	#In windows 10 is recommended install from powershell and not from normal cmd
 	npm install printer --msvs_version=2013
 	npm install electron-packager --save-dev
 	npm install electron-builder -g